 We want to ease the transition from U.S. military life to college life.
-For the 2020–2021 school year, the University of West Florida earned Gold-level Military Friendly® Distinction and the 12th consecutive year we have been recognized as a Military Friendly® School.
-GI Jobs magazine has also recognized UWF as a Military Friendly® Spouse School and was ranked the #5 most Military Friendly® School in 2019.
+For the 2021–2022 school year, the University of West Florida earned Gold-level Military Friendly® Distinction and has for over 10 years been recognized as a Military Friendly® School.
+Additional accolades include Top 25 for Best Colleges for Veterans by U.S. News and World Report, Military Friendly Spouse School and Purple Heart University by the local chapter of Military Order of Purple Heart.
 The University of West Florida welcomes U.S. military service members, veterans, spouses and their dependent children.

 Military and Veterans Educational Benefits